DTE Energy Company 2017 Series E 5.25% Junior Subordinated Debentures due 2077 research snapshot

 $22 to $23.50

-More likely if long-term Treasury yields or DTE credit spreads fall, DTE maintains constructive regulatory outcomes and operating performance, and investors accept a lower yield for the fixed 5.25% coupon.
+More likely if long-term Treasury yields or DTE credit spreads fall, DTE keeps delivering on reliability, affordability, battery storage, and data center growth with constructive regulatory outcomes, and investors accept a lower yield for the fixed 5.25% coupon.

 Base case